 Gourde gets OT goal, Kraken beat Stars despite Pavs’ 4 goals

-DALLAS (AP) — Yanni Gourde scored 12:17 into overtime and the Seattle Kraken beat Dallas 5-4 in Game 1 of their second-round series Tuesday night, even as Joe Pavelski scored all four Stars goal in his return to their lineup.
+DALLAS (AP) — Yanni Gourde scored 12:17 into overtime with a quick shot after regathering a loose puck and the Seattle Kraken beat Dallas 5-4 in Game 1 of their second-round series Tuesday night, even as Joe Pavelski scored all four Stars goals in his return to their lineup.

+Gourde was on the edge of the circle to the left of the Dallas net when he appeared to try to send a pass to a teammate on the blue line to reset.
+The puck instead ricocheted off Evgenii Dadonov, and Gourde quickly whipped around for a shot that went into a small gap to the left of goalie Jake Oettinger for the game-winner.

+“Got a retrieval, stayed on the puck, and then I was just fortunate,” Gourde said.
+“I turned around and I found the back of the net.”

 Pavelski, at 38 years and 295 days old, became the oldest player ever with a four-goal game in the NHL playoffs.
-It came in in his 170th postseason game — he is one of only five players with that many without winning a Stanley Cup.
+It came in in his 170th postseason game — he is one of only five players with that many without winning a Stanley Cup — and after he had missed the last five games in the first round while in concussion protocol.

+“Epic.
+Epic.
+Ashamed we wasted it and didn’t win,” Stars coach Pete DeBoer said.
+“That’s on our group because, you know, he more than do his part.
+He tried to drag us to a win.”

 The second-year Kraken got goals from five different players after 15 different players scored in their seven-game series win over defending Stanley Cup champion Colorado.

+Jaden Schwartz, Justin Schultz, Oliver Bjorkstrand and Jordan Eberle also had goals for Seattle, all in the first period.

+“Every win, especially right now, you need everyone going, everyone chipping in and everyone elevating their game,” Schwartz said.
+“We rely on everybody.
+We need to and we like our depth and we’ve done a good job.”

-Pavelski scored twice in the first period, his first goal being a 25-foot wrister only 2 1/2 minutes into the game to put the Stars ahead 1-0.
+Pavelski scored twice in the first period.
+His first goal was a 25-foot wrister only 2 1/2 minutes into the game to put the Stars ahead 1-0.
 He scored on his first shot, on a pass from Mason Marchment.
 Max Domi got the secondary assist.

 About 10 minutes later, after Seattle had gotten even, Pavelski scored again from about the same distance with a redirect of Thomas Harley’s shot.
 The Kraken then scored three goals in a 68-second span to take a 4-2 lead.

-But Dallas goalie Jake Oettinger then stopped 33 consecutive shots before Gourde got the game-winner.
+But Oettinger then stopped 33 consecutive shots before Gourde got the game-winner right around midnight local time.

 Seattle has now won three consecutive road games in the playoffs.
 The Stars, just like in the first round against Minnesota, lost the series opener — they lost that one 3-2 in double overtime before going on to beat the Wild in six games.